serhii-lekariev/sample_dart_project/README.md

 Moreover, it requires the `macos` or `windows` folders, which can be found in this repo.

-The location of the application installers on the CI machine is `$project-dir/build/macos/Build/Products/Release/sample.dmg` for macOS and TBD for windows.
+The location of the application installers on the CI machine is `$project-dir/build/macos/Build/Products/Release/sample.dmg` for macOS and `$project-dir\sample_app-SetupFiles` for windows.

+The instructions that are used to build the installer can be found in the `appveyor.yml` file.

 ### Summary
 1) Install Flutter.